How do I qualify for major competitions?

 Slattery School Requirements for the North American Nationals:

-In addition to the above mentioned qualifications, you must attend dance classes twice a week in addition to any other Nationals mandatory practices, if any, from January through June.
-If your child is not prepared for the Nationals, your child will not compete.
+In addition to the above mentioned qualifications, you must attend dance classes twice a week in addition to any other Nationals mandatory practices, if any.

 You can qualify for the World Championships 2 different ways:

 Oireachtas Rince na hEireann: All Ireland Championships (February)

 This is similar to the North American Championships as it is the Irish Nationals.
 They extend an invitation to the U.S. for this prestigious major competition.
 The level of competition here is extremely high and is very close to being as prestigious as the World Championships.